vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 1. Configure Vector:

-    Before we can deplo Vector we must configure.
+    Before we can deploy Vector we must configure.
 This is done by creating a Kubernetes `ConfigMap`:

     ...insert selector to select any of Vector's sinks...

     ```bash
-    echo '
+    cat <<-CONFIG > vector-configmap.yaml
     apiVersion: v1
     kind: ConfigMap
     metadata: